cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

     });
   }
 }

-customElements.define(  "dsd-wc",  DeclarativeShadowDOMWC);
+customElements.define("dsd-wc", DeclarativeShadowDOMWC);
 ```
 As you can see in the example, the custom element is used to wire up events to make the component interactive.
+In this case, the custom element gets access to the internal DSD using the `shadowRoot` property of `ElementInternals`.

-By using the DSD on the server side, you avoid the unsightly FOUC (Flash Of Unstyled Content) that occurs when a custom element is displayed on a web page because it takes some time before the JavaScript (and possibly CSS) is downloaded before the custom element can be rendered.
+By using the DSD on the server side, you avoid the abrupt Flash Of Unstyled Content (FOUC) that occurs when a custom element is displayed on a web page because it takes some time before the JavaScript is downloaded and run (to fetch data, for example) before the custom element can be fully rendered.

+DSD allows you to display the component's HTML skeleton (a text input and button, in this example) instead of waiting for the JavaScript to render the same HTML.

 ### Light DOM and HTML Web Components

 Web Components that do not use the Shadow DOM are called "Light DOM" Web Components.
 The use of this type of custom element has increased recently because using the Shadow DOM brings some [disadvantages](https://www.matuzo.at/blog/2023/pros-and-cons-of-shadow-dom/).

-The most obvious disadvantage is that with the Shadow DOM you do not have access to most global CSS styles ([for details see below](#style-inheritance)).
+The most obvious disadvantage is that with the Shadow DOM you do not have access to most global CSS styles ([for details see below](#style-inheritance-and-custom-properties)).

 One implementation of the "Light DOM" is what has been called [HTML Web Components](https://adactio.com/journal/20618).
 HTML Web Components are a new term for a Web Component whose markup and content is wrapped inside the Web Component on the web page where it is used.
 Here's an example how you do that with Deno Fresh [from the demo app that goes with this blog post](https://github.com/cdoremus/fresh-webcomponents/blob/9acfe492365453abe3cf2bb53e0256679d204e58/routes/index.tsx#L32):